bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/statement.md

 | Above 300 | ₹10/unit |

 Additional charges include:
 * Fixed charge: ₹100
 * Tax: 5% of energy charges

-> **Note:** These tariff values are example values used for academic purposes and can be modified according to project requirements.
+Note: These tariff values are example values used for academic purposes and can be modified according to project requirements.

-### 4.4 Bill Generation
+4.4 Bill Generation:
 The system generates a bill containing:

 * Customer details